 Created by Charles Salzberg

-Besides the Henry Swann detective series, novelist, journalist and writing instructor Salzberg has written several non-fiction books involving sports, including On A Clear Day They Could See Seventh Place: Baseball’s 10 Worst Teams of the Century and From Set Shot to Slam Dunk: An Oral History of the NBA; and the co-author of Soupy Sales’ My Zany Life and Times.
+Novelist, journalist and writing instructor Charles Salzberg is no stranger to private eyes.
+He’s the Shamus-nominated author of the Henry Swann P.I. series, and has written several non-fiction books involving sports, including On A Clear Day They Could See Seventh Place: Baseball’s 10 Worst Teams of the Century and From Set Shot to Slam Dunk: An Oral History of the NBA; and the co-author of Soupy Sales’ My Zany Life and Times.
 His freelance work has appeared in such publications as Esquire, New York Magazine, GQ, Elle, Redbook, Ladies Home Journal, The New York Times Arts and Leisure section, The New York Times Book Review, and the Los Angeles Times Book Review.
-The book which introduced Swann, Swann’s Last Song, which was nominated for a Shamus Award for Best First PI Novel.
-Also nominated for a Shamus was Second Story Man (2017), a terse standalone featuring a cop, a retired investigator and an infamous cat burglar.